 It’s rare enough that someone actually likes to eat liver – so it was a real treat to “give her liver back!”
-(I got a report from her son the next day – she’d called all her kids to let them know that liver was back on her menu!) *heart melts*
+I got a report from her son the next day – she’d called all her kids to let them know that liver was back on her menu! *heart melts*

 Of course, I “gave her liver back” with a few qualifications.
-First, she needed to choose liver from pasture-raised cows or chickens, as animal products are only as healthy and “natural” as the environment in which those animals are raised.
+First, she needed to choose liver from pasture-raised cows or chickens, as animal products are only as good and “natural” as the environment in which those animals are raised.

 That second part probably went without saying.

 Unfortunately, it’s not just fear of cholesterol (which I tackle at length, with references, in my book) that has us shakin’ in our Nikes when it comes to liver.
 There are quite a few myths about eating liver – although I think they hang around NOT because they make any biological sense, but because people really really no really don’t want to eat it.
 They want it to stay in “danger food” land, taking up the space that should be occupied by modern processed crap and other cardboard garbage dressed up as health food.

 Liver is a super-food, and has been valued as such for centuries by cultures around the world – for good reason.
 Adding liver to my diet has absolutely changed my life – it’s one of the few foods that has had immediate, tangible effects on my health – so I’m thrilled to bring these myths and truths to the surface.

 Here are the myths we’ve been told about liver (and the plain truths):